Information for:

 Should we give bursaries to students from Wales, Northern Ireland and Scotland?

-English institutions are only required to provide the mandatory bursary to English domiciled students, so this is a decision for institutions to make.
-However, we strongly recommend that cross-border students receive a fair level of support, in line with English domiciled students.
-Where the state support provided for students studying in England from other UK domiciles is higher than support for English domiciled students, we feel that it is reasonable for institutions to take this into account and apply separate bursary criteria for such students for means tested awards.
+English institutions are only required to provide the minimum bursary to England domiciled students, so this is a decision for institutions to make.
+However, we strongly recommend that cross-border students receive a fair level of support, in line with England domiciled students.
+Where the state support provided for students studying in England from other UK domiciles is higher than support for England domiciled students, we feel that it is reasonable for institutions to take this into account and apply separate bursary criteria for such students for means tested awards.
 Depending on the level of state support, this could result in students from other UK domiciles being entitled to less, or even no, bursary support.

 back to top